 Also, ensure your desk is not hard up against your wall as this can result in mechanical vibrations.
 If possible pull the entire desk out about 18 inches.

-This creates a bit of an issue if recording as it can be difficult if performing to be more than an arms reach away to control your DAW and maintain a good mic position.
+This obviously creates a bit of an issue if recording as it can be difficult if performing to be more than an arms reach away to control your DAW and maintain a good mic position.
 There are a few different ways you can address this.

 Controlling your DAW away from your computer

 Many DAWS now include an integrated phone app, which serves as a remote control allowing you to control your DAW from the position of the performer e.g. away from the desk.
 I’ve included links to the more common ones below: